Fort St Elmo

 Fort St Elmo information

 Guarding the entrance to both Marsamxett and Grand Harbours is Fort St Elmo, named after the patron saint of mariners.
-Although now much altered, this fort was built by the Knights in 1552 in a mere four months to guard the entrances to the harbours on either side of the Sceberras Peninsula, and was the fort that bore the brunt of Turkish arms during the Great Siege of 1565.
+Although now much altered, this fort was built by the Knights in 1552 in a mere four months to guard the harbours on either side of the Sceberras Peninsula, and was the fort that bore the brunt of Turkish arms during the Great Siege of 1565.
 After restoration and renovation, the fort opened to the public in 2015, containing the stunning National War Museum.